Experience a semester in Dublin, Ireland! Participate in this one-of-a-kind opportunity for a select group of students.

 - Roundtrip Airfare: approximately $1,500

 Program housing is apartment-style and located in the heart of the Dublin city center.
-All students are provided with a bus pass (we’ll get you started with approximately 100 euros on your bus pass – but you can add more money to the pass if you use it all up!) and are welcome to "top up" their bus pass throughout the semester.
+All students are provided with a bus pass (we’ll get you started with approximately 50 euros on your bus pass – but you can add more money to the pass if you use it all up!) and are welcome to "top up" their bus pass throughout the semester.

 Students will have their own bedroom with an ensuite bathroom in a six or seven-bedroom apartment.
 Common areas (such as the kitchen) will be shared with their flatmates.

 Meal plans are not included; however, all students have access to a kitchen in their apartments to prepare their own food, and the apartments are centrally located within Dublin City, with several affordable restaurants nearby.

 Stetson will arrange an optional group flight from Orlando at the start of the program.
-If preferred, students who are traveling from outside the central Florida area can choose to book their own flights and meet the group in Dublin.
+If preferred, students who are traveling from outside the central Florida area can choose to book their flights and meet the group in Dublin.
 Flight costs are separate from tuition and housing fees.